 Yes!
 However, I did opt to decrease the cinnamon sugar coating in half.
 To make them in the air fryer follow directions 2,3, and 4 below.
 Then, spray the air fryer with non-stick spray and then place the dough into the air fryer in a single layer and cook at 350°F for five minutes.
 Flip the dough over, spray with non-stick spray, and continue air frying for another 5 minutes.
 Remove and coat with cinnamon sugar.

 Easy Donut Bites

 - 1 tube biscuit dough, flaky

 - Canola or vegetable oil, for cooking

-Drop the cooked dough into the plastic bag, and shake the bag to coat the dough pieces.
+- Drop the cooked dough into the plastic bag with cinnamon and sugar, and shake the bag to coat the dough pieces.

 Air Fryer InstructionsI did opt to decrease the cinnamon sugar coating in half.
 To make them in the air fryer follow the directions below up to step 4.
 Spray the air fryer with non-stick spray and then place the dough into the air fryer in a single layer and cook at 350°F for five minutes.
 Flip the dough over, spray with non-stick spray, and continue air frying for another 5 minutes.
 Remove and coat with cinnamon sugar.

 Did you make this recipe?